COM6012/ScalableML/Lab 1 - Introduction to Spark and HPC.md

 If you have problem logging in, do the following in sequence:

 - Check the [Frequently Asked Questions](https://docs.hpc.shef.ac.uk/en/latest/FAQs.html) to see whether you have a similar problem listed there, e.g. `bash-4.x$` being displayed instead of your username at the bash prompt.
-- Come to the labs on Fridays and office hours on Mondays to get in-person help and online sessions on Wednesdays for online help.
+- Come to the labs on Fridays or office hours on Mondays for in-person help, and online sessions on Wednesdays for online help.

 To connect to Stanage without the VPN, you must first [setup TOTP multifactor authentication on the cluster](https://docs.hpc.shef.ac.uk/en/latest/stanage/stanage-mfa-setup.html#stanage-totp-setup).
-After setup your Stanage TOTP MFA, **unless** you are on the campus network, you **still need** to connect to the VPN to access Stanage.
+After setting up your Stanage TOTP MFA, **unless** you are on the campus network, you will **still need** to connect to the VPN to access Stanage.

 #### MobaXterm tips